Do you want to know what makes couples therapy and marriage counseling a success?

 For instance, if you were to let me know what you would like to talk about, I would offer a communication tool to use.
-This helps facilitate a more productive conversation about an unresolved issue, ongoing fights, infidelity, etc.
+This helps foster a more productive conversation about an unresolved issue.
+This might include ongoing fights, infidelity, etc.

 - Longer session times are helpful.

-I find that 90-minute sessions are much more suitable for couples work.
-You want to be sure that you both have an appropriate length of time to present issues, listen and learn something new, practice new skills and resolve issues satisfactorily.
+I find that 90-minute sessions are much more suitable for couple’s work.
+You want to be sure that you both have an appropriate length of time to present issues, listen and learn something new, practice new skills, and resolve issues well.

 - Structure, in the form of a program, offers a beginning and end to help couples reach their goals in less time.

-My own programs offer couples counseling for about 10-15 hours on average.
-Program structure includes a consultation, an intake session, an assessment, ongoing sessions, mid-process progress assessment, ongoing sessions, end of process progress assessment, and final discharge.
+My programs offer couples therapy for about 10-15 hours on average.
+The program structure includes a consultation, an intake session, an assessment, ongoing sessions, mid-process progress assessment, ongoing sessions, end of process progress assessment, and final discharge.
 Clarity is key.

-Learn whether the counselor you choose to interview includes structure in their counseling sessions.
-Pay attention to their process: do they seem knowledgeable about the issues you’re sharing?
+Learn whether the therapist you choose to interview includes structure in their sessions.
+Pay attention to their process.
+Do they seem knowledgeable about the issues you’re sharing?
 Can they articulate what type of process you and your spouse will undertake with regards to content and length of time?

-- Assessing the relationship before you start working, midway through treatment, and near the end allows you and your counselor to see the relationship clearly.
-They may use their own assessment tools or use a research-based assessment like The Gottman Relationship Checkup.
+- Assessing the relationship before you start working, midway through treatment, and near the end allows you and your counselor to see the entire relationship.
+They may use their own assessment tools.
+Or, use a research-based assessment like The Gottman Relationship Checkup.

 - These assessments are an integral part of the counseling process.
-In fact, they can provide direction for interventions used to guide necessary relationship changes discussed with you in sessions.
+In fact, they can provide direction for interventions used to guide necessary relationship changes.
+We discuss these changes in session.

-3. Determine Whether Your Therapist Says “Yes” to Sometimes Taking BOTH Sides
+3. Determine Whether Your Couples Therapist Says “Yes” to Sometimes Taking BOTH Sides

 In general, successful couples therapists can’t take sides.
 In truth, that isn’t possible.
 Therapists are human.
-So, it makes sense to expect that your counselor won’t take one side all the time, but expects that he or she will side with each one of you sometimes – when it makes sense.
-When it does happen, does it help affect change and brings balance and solutions to a situation?
-If it does, than your therapist is doing the right thing utilizing the art of therapy.
+So, it makes sense to expect that your counselor won’t take one side all the time.
+But, expect that he or she will side with each one of you sometimes – when it makes sense.
+When it does happen, does it help effect change and bring balance and solutions to a situation?
+If it does, then your therapist is doing the right thing utilizing the art of therapy.

 Ask the therapist you’re interviewing to answer honestly whether they tend to take sides in sessions.
 Acknowledge that if they say they “never” side with clients or insist that they are “always” neutral, their claim is not possible.
 Are they able to admit this?

-4. Determine Whether Your Therapist Can Offer Less Advice & Facilitate More Change
+4. Determine Whether Your Couples Therapist Can Offer Less Advice & Foster More Change

-- Context: your therapist develops curiosity about what happens around the unwanted behavior (the husband that spends too much time with his best friend, because of a communication problem he has with wife).
+- Your therapist develops a curiosity about what happens around the unwanted behavior (the husband that spends too much time with his best friend, because of a communication problem he has with his wife).

-- Pattern: the therapist reveals a pattern that explains why things happen the way they happen (the husband does not want to come home and prefers spending time with the friend every day).
+- The therapist reveals a pattern that explains why things happen the way they happen (the husband does not want to come home and prefers spending time with the friend every day).

-- Change: your therapist offers a way to disturb the unproductive pattern (the couple is provided communication tools to change their interactions, quickly resulting in the husband spending much less time away from home).
+- Your therapist offers a way to disturb the unproductive pattern (the couple is provided communication tools to change their interactions, quickly resulting in the husband spending much less time away from home).

-5. Determine Whether Your Therapist is Really Able to Help Your Relationship
+5. Determine Whether Your Couples Therapist is Really Able to Help Your Relationship

 When you have a consultation, it’s important that you ascertain not only whether the therapist is a good fit for you, but that the therapist can do the same.